 Geordie oversees Grand Targhee Resort, WorldCast Anglers, Victor Valley Market, and a variety of commercial and residential real estate ventures in Teton Valley, Idaho.
 Geordie received a B.A. from Middlebury College in Middlebury, Vermont.
 He received Master of Business Administration and Master of Science in Finance degrees from the University of Denver in Denver, Colorado.
 Geordie and his family live in Wilson, Wyoming.

 Mike grew up in Nashville, TN developing a passion for fly-fishing and hunting at a very young age.
 While attending Miami University, Mike created and implemented a fly-fishing program for the university’s Outdoor Education Center that included clinics, workshops, and trips for students and faculty members that is now listed as a Miami University accredited class.
 Upon graduation, Mike moved to Jackson Hole, WY and started his career with the Orvis Company, where he was named Orvis “Fishing Manager of the Year” for 2006.
 Mike has been featured on Trout TV and Seasons on the Fly and the Orvis Fly Fishing Blog (Mouse-Eating Monster of the Rividavia, Trout Bum XIV, Peacock Bass and More, Homegrown Tenkara, and Wyoming is for “Cutthroat” Lovers).
 He is a proud advisory board member for Casting 4 a Cure, a non-profit group that helps fund research and development for treatment and finding the potential cure for Rhett Syndrome.
-As a Teton Valley resident, he is active Jackson Hole One Fly Board Member well as policy advisor for Idaho Backcountry Hunters and Anglers.
+As a Teton Valley resident, he is an active Jackson Hole One Fly Board Member well as policy advisor for Idaho Backcountry Hunters and Anglers.
 When not fishing the local area rivers, Mike can be found big game hunter or chasing upland birds and ducks with his black Labrador retriever, Tui.

 Chris grew up in Princeton, NJ while spending every summer from the age of one until eighteen in the Western Catskill Mountains of upstate New York.
 Upon learning how to fly fish for bass when he was 10 years old, Chris quickly became intrigued by the famed trout rivers of the region including the Beaverkill, Willowemoc, East and West Branches of the Delaware and the Main Stem of the Delaware.
 The eight summers spent on these legendary waters cultivated Chris’ intense passion for fly fishing which eventually lead him to the Western River’s Guide School in the summer of 2010.
 Chris worked for WorldCast Anglers for two summers while attending Trinity College in Hartford, CT.
 Upon graduating in 2012, Chris moved to the Jackson Hole area and worked as Assistant Outfitting Manager for WCA.
 Chris oversees the Destination Travel Department, providing global fishing adventures that meet the same level of expectations as the rest of the WorldCast experience.
 Chris has traveled to over 25 countries, lived abroad on three different occasions and fished on four continents in his lifetime.
 Chris has come to value travel and fishing as two of the most fundamental aspects of his life and is thrilled to help others in their pursuit of similar passions.